midhunkalarikkal/FullDomain/Notes/React.md

 ## `Controlled and Uncontrolled component`
 ==============================================
 `Controlled Component`
-- The form element's value is controlled by React state variables.
+- The element's value is controlled by React state variables.
 - The component renders based on the state and updates the state using event handlers.

 ```js